Yoga for all levels…

 -

-Yoga Nidra, often referred to as "yogic sleep," is a guided meditation practice that induces deep relaxation while maintaining full consciousness.
+Yoga Nidra - Yoga Nidra, often referred to as "yogic sleep," is a guided meditation practice that induces deep relaxation while maintaining full consciousness.
 Participants lie down and follow verbal instructions, directing attention to different parts of the body, breath awareness, and visualizations.
 Its benefits include stress reduction, improved sleep quality, heightened awareness, and emotional balance.
 Regular practice can also enhance creativity and aid in self-discovery and personal growth.
 Research shows that NSDR (non-sleep deep rest) of Yoga Nidra accelerates neuroplasticity, improved focus and concentration, restores mental and physical energy, and significantly relieves stress, depression and anxiety, and resolve insomnia by activating the pineal gland.
 (Pandi‑Perumal et al, 2022.)

-Sound bathing, with Holly Strawbridge, is an immersive practice that can help quiet anxiety, settle the mind, and guide it toward a deeply meditative and healing state.
+Soundbaths - Sound bathing, with Holly Strawbridge, is an immersive practice that can help quiet anxiety, settle the mind, and guide it toward a deeply meditative and healing state.
 Holly combines light yin-based movement with live sound to create an environment to nurture relaxation, restoration, and realignment.
 Dress comfortably, and bring your yoga mat and a blanket.
 Holly Strawbridge completed Toledo Yoga’s ™200-HR teacher training and is a certified Yin instructor.
 She has a passion for cultivating a well-balanced, holistic, and creative lifestyle.